erossini/CashRegister/README.md

 ### CashRegister.Repository
 In this project there is the implementation from **CashRegister.Library** for repository.
 Basically this module is responsible to read and write on file system the list of goods or a basket.
 Files are saved in _json_ format in a _Data_ folder in the local directory.

+To avoid redundant code or duplicated function, there is a generic _GenericRepository<T>_ that write or read a file in json, serialized or deserialized data with a particular type: for each model there is class that it defines only the name of the function.

 ## Point of intests